bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 For example, if our desired quantity is the expected value of the "true" distribution :math:`F`, we might use the sample mean of our data as our "best guess" (or estimate).
-Similarly, for a regression problem with a linear model, we are finding a "point" estimate for the regression function :math:`r`, which is frequently the coefficients for the covariates (or features) that minimize the mean squared error.
+Similarly, for a regression problem with a linear model, we are finding a "point" estimate for the regression function :math:`r`, which are just the coefficients for the covariates (or features) that minimize the mean squared error.
 From what I've seen, many "machine learning" techniques fall in this category where you typically will aim to find a maximum likelihood estimate or related measure that is your "best guess" (or estimate) based on